 Why have we declared a climate emergency?

 The evidence is overwhelming.
-In October 2018, the Intergovernmental Panel on Climate Change (IPCC) published a on the impacts of global warming of 1.5˚C. The IPCC found that a 1.5C world would have significantly lower climate-related risks for natural and human systems than a 2C world, and that global CO2 emissions would need to reach net zero around 2050 in order to have no or limited overshoot beyond 1.5 ˚C of climate change.
+In October 2018, the Intergovernmental Panel on Climate Change (IPCC) published a special report on the impacts of global warming of 1.5˚C. The IPCC found that a 1.5C world would have significantly lower climate-related risks for natural and human systems than a 2C world, and that global CO2 emissions would need to reach net zero around 2050 in order to have no or limited overshoot beyond 1.5˚C of climate change.

 The public are calling for action